ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 The key used for this example is in {{int-key}}.

-## Flattened JWE JSON Serialization Example {#flattened-example}
+## JWE JSON Serialization Example {#flattened-example}

-Below is an example of a JWE using the Flattened JSON Serialization and Integrated Encryption with HPKE:
+Below is an example of a JWE using the JWE JSON Serialization and Integrated Encryption with HPKE:

 ~~~
 {